Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Activity Code 4759.88, classified under the International Standard Industrial Classification (ISIC) framework, covers the wholesale and retail trade of household utensils and cutlery.
 This activity falls within the broader category of retail sale of household equipment and related goods.

-Under this licence, permitted goods include cookware, cutlery, crockery, glassware, and non-electrical kitchen tools.
-The licence type is a Trading Licence issued under the Trading category at Dubai South Business Hub Free Zone.
+Under this license, permitted goods include cookware, cutlery, crockery, glassware, and non-electrical kitchen tools.
+The license type is a Trading License issued under the Trading category at Dubai South Business Hub Free Zone.
 It authorises the holder to import, export, re-export, and distribute these goods within permitted channels, giving businesses the flexibility to serve both local UAE buyers and international markets from a single licensed entity.

 Foreign investors seeking full ownership of their business without the need for a UAE national sponsor will find the free zone structure especially attractive.
 The absence of a local sponsorship requirement, combined with full profit repatriation rights, makes Dubai South one of the most accessible entry points for international traders in this category.